Best laid plans

 ‘Ah … yes … the provisions of the will.
 We’ll pay out of current income.’

 Laura shuffled over and embraced her.
-The glass of the new, shatterproof porthole shattered, a round thudded into the bed, and another, Jenny already had her down on the floor, calling to DI Young, he answered they’d seen the boat and were giving chase, stay down.
+The glass of the new, shatterproof porthole shattered, a round thudded into the bed, and another, Jenny already had her down on the floor the other side and was calling to DI Young, he was on the water, they’d seen the boat and were giving chase, stay down.
+Call was ended.

 ‘There’s someone just climbed on board, Laura.
 Get under the bunk, it won’t stop a bullet but we’ll fix that tomorrow.’

-‘Actually, it will, we had that put in.
-Getting under now.’
+‘Actually, it will, we had that put in,’ she said as she got under.

 There was no light on, the dock lights had shut off, Jenny crawled round to the porthole side of the bed, under the porthole, expecting something through that or the door, maybe shots through the wall although they had kevlar lining, she knew about that bit, probably on the roof too.